Machine Tool Technology

 CNCP 242 Introduction to CNC Practice (1 credit) Provides opportunities for the simultaneous application of knowledge gained in CNCP 241.

 CNCP 251 CNC Programming I (2 credits) Examines the purpose and history of computer-numerical-controlled machines (CNC) and provides instruction in the writing of basic CNC programs using the incremental and absolute methods of the Cartesian coordinate system.
 Also prepares students to write individual manual programs that include standard industrial preparatory and miscellaneous codes for machine tool programming.

-CNCP 252 CNC Practice I (3 credits) Provides instruction in the safe set-up and operation of CNC machines and practical training in entering programs, setting tool lengths, proving and modifying programs, handling and transferring data, and use of Computer-Aided Manufacturing software.
+CNCP 252 CNC Practice I (1.5 credits) Provides instruction in the safe set-up and operation of CNC machines and practical training in entering programs, setting tool lengths, proving and modifying programs, and handling and transferring data and use of Computer Aided Manufacturing software.

 CNCP 261 CNC Programming II (2 credits) Offers an introduction to computer-aided machining (CAM), including programming jobs directly from CAD data and from prints by geometric definition.
-Covers 2 1/2 and 3-axis programming and manual programming applying standard industry codes to CNC lathes and machining centers.
+Covers two-and-one-half and 3-axis programming and manual programming applying standard industry codes to CNC lathes and machining centers.

 MACH 111 Basic Machine Shop Theory I (3 credits) Offers an introduction to the occupation and industry of machinists, tool and die makers, and related specialists.
 Includes accident prevention, basic metal properties, and development of knowledge and competency in the safe utilization, operation, and maintenance of hand tools, portable power tools, measuring instruments, wire wheels and buffers, belt sanders, drilling machines, cutoff and contour machines, pedestal grinders, tool grinders, and lathes, as well as in the use of lubricants and coolants.